Solhvemjsun/Oprain.github.io/content/about.md

 [[extra.content_blocks]]
 block = "content"
 content_html = """
       <p>We are a brain-machine interface company formed in 2025 at Irvine, California.
+But facing the whole world.
+      </p><blockquote><p>Fiat Lux!</p></blockquote><p>
-But facing the whole world. </p><blockquote><p>Fiat Lux!</p></blockquote><p>Let's see what happens in 5 or 10 years as we grant the power of super bandwidth for every thinking human brain.</p>"""
+      Let's see what happens in 5 or 10 years as we grant the power of super bandwidth for every thinking human brain.
+And for the name, it's the combination of open and brain, but op also stands for optics.</p>"""
 [[extra.content_blocks]]
 block = "newsletter"
 newsletter_title = "Join our mailing list"